thunderclient/thunder-client-support/README.md

 - You can save the code snippet to a file or open the snippet on VS Code `tab` using <img width="30" alt="Screenshot 2022-08-01 at 17 09 12" src="https://user-images.githubusercontent.com/8637550/182192387-283a4975-7625-4f71-8c02-9240eae2a609.png">

-<a name="pre-request"></a>
+<a name="scripting"></a>
-## Pre Request Scripting
+## Scripting

-- Pre Request scripting is now supported - see docs [Pre Req Scripting](https://github.com/rangav/thunder-client-support/blob/master/docs/filters.md#scripting)
+- The Pre-Request and Post-Request scripting is now supported - see docs [Pre Req Scripting](https://github.com/rangav/thunder-client-support/blob/master/docs/filters.md)

 <a name="testing"></a>